Vietnam.vn - Nền tảng quảng bá Việt Nam

 Stone tablet with oldest ghost drawing found in Babylon

 Irving Finkel, senior curator of the Middle East department at the British Museum (London), discovered the tablet and translated the inscription on it while examining ghost-related artifacts there.
-In the 19th century, the museum acquired the tablet and thousands of other tablets from Babylon, an ancient city about 100 kilometers south of modern-day Baghdad, to help archaeologists better understand the living conditions of ancient residents in Babylon and Mesopotamia.
+In the 19th century, the museum acquired the tablet and thousands of other stone tablets from Babylon, an ancient city about 100 km south of modern-day Baghdad, to help archaeologists better understand the living conditions of ancient residents in Babylon and Mesopotamia.

-According to research, the exorcism ritual in ancient Babylon was very special.
-The exorcist would make a stone drawing of a man and a woman, and prepare daily necessities for them.
-Then, these stone tablets would be buried at sunrise.
+According to research, the exorcism ritual in ancient Babylon was very special, the exorcist would make a stone drawing of a man and a woman, and prepare daily necessities for them, then these stone tablets would be buried at sunrise.

-At the same time, the exorcist will chant an incantation, but the incantation engraved on this stone tablet is incomplete, starting with the summoning of the ancient Babylonian sun god Shamash, who was responsible for transporting human ghosts to the underworld in mythology.
+At the same time, the exorcist will chant an incantation, but the incantation engraved on this stone tablet is incomplete, starting with the summoning of the ancient Babylonian sun god Shamash, who is responsible for transporting human ghosts to the underworld in mythology.

 "It's not a symbolic ritual, the exorcist transforms the ghost into an image on a stone tablet so that the deceased can pass away with the blessing of the sun god Shamash," says Finkel.
-"The final words of the exorcism ritual are: 'Don't turn back!', given as a warning to the ghosts as they enter another world."
+"The final words of the exorcism ritual are: 'Don't turn back!', given as a warning to the ghosts as they enter another world ."

 Ngo Nhung (Source: Sina)